ankitmodi/ankitmodi.github.io/_posts/2020-6-14-PM-learnings-1-Shape-Up.md

 ![](https://basecamp.com/assets/books/shapeup/3.2/back-end_only-e8b9580807d4b4b50a31627b20d37c1dcf90c55b1f0cc20d5ab88f25888b6bf6.png)
 ![](https://basecamp.com/assets/books/shapeup/3.2/one_slice-4cbcdda1a5cdc1b2bdc9bf7bd023cc0c5af666c5857c6e7d32650d9229a81cf0.png)

 * __Which piece to work on first?
-Core, small & Novel__: Choose the feature which solves the core issue first, is small enough to demonstrate.
-In case of collision, chose the one which is more novel (the one which offers more learning for the team/ eliminates uncertainty)
+Core, small & Novel__: Choose the feature which solves the core issue first & is small enough to demonstrate.
+In case of collision, chose the one which is more novel (the one which offers more learning for the team/ eliminates uncertainty).

 * __Map the Scopes__: Organize work by structure, not by person.
 Segregate work by tasks that fit together (scopes).
 Scopes reflect the meaningful parts of the problem that can be completed independently and in a short period of time—a few days or less. _They are bigger than tasks but much smaller than the overall project_.
 Well-made scopes show the anatomy of the project.
 ![](https://basecamp.com/assets/books/shapeup/3.3/drafts_6-a511456472dd9b348e6fc314781a8e6c91e7ae942eed0779036539bf27bbb530.png)